maliput/maliput_documentation/docs/developer_guidelines.rst

 ``maliput`` packages will be released under named major releases.
-Named releases will be related to famous roads in the world from all times and will be alphabetical sorted.
+Named releases will be related to famous roads in the world from all times and will be alphabetically sorted.
 Packages may evolve a handful of releases in between named releases.
 Named releases will be updated on demand.

 Named release output